Condenser (heat transfer)

-Condensers are used in air conditioning, industrial chemical processes such as distillation, steam power plants and other heat-exchange systems.
-Use of cooling water or surrounding air as the coolant is common in many condensers.
+Condensers are used in air conditioning, industrial chemical processes such as distillation, steam power plants, and other heat-exchange systems.
+The use of cooling water or surrounding air as the coolant is common in many condensers.

 History

 The earliest laboratory condenser, a "Gegenstromkühler" (counter-flow condenser), was invented in 1771 by the Swedish-German chemist Christian Weigel.
 By the mid-19th century, German chemist Justus von Liebig would provide his own improvements on the preceding designs of Weigel and Johann Friedrich August Göttling, with the device becoming known as the Liebig condenser.

 Principle of operation

 A condenser is designed to transfer heat from a working fluid (e.g. water in a steam power plant) to a secondary fluid or the surrounding air.
 The condenser relies on the efficient heat transfer that occurs during phase changes, in this case during the condensation of a vapor into a liquid.
 The vapor typically enters the condenser at a temperature above that of the secondary fluid.
-As the vapor cools, it reaches the saturation temperature, condenses into liquid and releases large quantities of latent heat.
+As the vapor cools, it reaches the saturation temperature, condenses into liquid, and releases large quantities of latent heat.
 As this process occurs along the condenser, the quantity of vapor decreases and the quantity of liquid increases; at the outlet of the condenser, only liquid remains.
 Some condenser designs contain an additional length to subcool this condensed liquid below the saturation temperature.

-Countless variations exist in condenser design, with design variables including the working fluid, the secondary fluid, the geometry and the material.
+Countless variations exist in condenser design, with design variables including the working fluid, the secondary fluid, the geometry, and the material.
 Common secondary fluids include water, air, refrigerants, or phase-change materials.

 Condensers have two significant design advantages over other cooling technologies: